yorkerlin/remove-the-square-root/README.md

 We provide a prototype implementation of the root-free RMSProp and inverse-free Shampoo.

-For a clean implementation, please check out this [repository](https://github.com/f-dangel/sirfshampoo)
+For a clean implementation of the inverse-free Shampoo, please check out this [repository](https://github.com/f-dangel/sirfshampoo)

 ## Baseline Methods (Square-root-based Methods)